 In order for the DID Controller to issue a DID to a Subject the following transactions must be:

 TxID0: Issuance Transaction.
 When a new DID is requested by the subject, the Controller will create an issuance transaction.
 This transaction locks the output to two public keys: the Controller's public key and the subject's public key.
 This initial transaction is necessary to initiate the DID Document process.
-The TxID is used in the DID string: did:bsv:TxID0 as the Subject’s DID.
+Its transaction IDis used in the DID string: did:bsv:TxID0 as the Subject’s DID.

-TxID0 has a single input and a single output.
-The DID Document is published via a subsequent transaction TxID1 that spends the unique output of TxID0.
+Tx0 has a single input and a single output.
+The DID Document is published via a subsequent transaction Tx1 that spends the output of Tx0.
 See Figure 5.
 Note that when the Controller is required to issue a DID for itself, the Issuance transaction locks the output to both controller’s public keys (PKCD and PKC0).
 See Section 3.3.
 DID Controller.

-TxID1: DID Document transaction This is a subsequent transaction that spends the output of the issuance transaction TxID0.
+TxID1: DID Document transaction This is a subsequent transaction that spends the output of the issuance transaction Tx0.
 This transaction has a single input and a single output.
 This output contains a data payload with the DID Document.
-TxID1 output is locked to a one-of-two multi-sig script signed either by Subject public key or the Controller public key.
-Once the input of TxID1 is signed by both keys, the transaction is broadcasted to the network.
+Tx1 output is locked to a one-of-two multi-sig script signed either by Subject public key or the Controller public key.
+Once the input of Tx1 is signed by both keys, the transaction is broadcasted to the network.
 When validated by miners it will read as resolved by the DID Resolver.